mmistakes/so-simple-theme/docs/_posts/2013-01-10-markup-image-alignment.md

   <figcaption>Massive image comment for your eyeballs.</figcaption>
 </figure>

-The figure element above has an inline style of `width: 1200px` set which should case it to break outside of the normal content flow.
+The figure element above has an inline style of `width: 1200px` set which should cause it to break outside of the normal content flow.

 <figure style="width: 300px" class="align-right">
   <img src="{{ '/images/image-alignment-300x200.jpg' | absolute_url }}" alt="">